Get help with: Getting Started, Features, How-to, Tutorials, Videos.

 → Do not fry the GPS with direct sun radiation.
 Protect it and keep it as cool as possible.

-→ Like any object in the cockpit, the iOS or Android device should be secured for safety.
+→ Like any object in the cockpit, the iOS device should be secured for safety.

 Yes.
 You would need to use an external GPS.
 See below.